-How to reduce Brain Fog and increase Mental Clarity?
+How to Clear Brain Fog and Increase Mental Clarity?

 Everyone now a day uses computers and smart phones.
 You will find that sometimes few programs run in the background and increase the load on the memory card.
 Due to this device gets hanged and it becomes difficult for them to work normal.
 Your brain also work in a similar way, ongoing anxiety and stress are those programs that run in the background and use up tons of memory and make everything else run slowly.
 You experience a cloudy-headed feeling and your mind gets stuck.
 This condition is often described as mental fog or brain fog.
 Everyone goes through these cycles that cause varying levels of mental clarity.
 In this article we will discuss about how to reduce brain fog and increase mental clarity.